stefanos1290/Navigation-Crash/react native/navigation flow/README.md

     - If the user is a returning user the app shall present the last screen of his previous session.

 2. Screen A
-    - If user enters `screenA` the app has to fetch `rFetchExperiments` unless the result was already fetched and presisted successfully.
+    - If user enters `screenA` the app has to fetch `rFetchExperiments` unless the result was already fetched and persisted successfully.
     - The result of `rFetchExperiments` leads to a specific `screenBx` screen.

 3. Screen B